 These birds are widely distributed across most of Africa south of the Sahara Desert.
 They are often found in woodlands, parks, and rural villages and prefer to be close to water.

 Seeds and insects, with the proportion of insects increasing during the nesting season.

-PHYSICAL CHARACTERISTICS: Adult bodies are six to seven inches long, with males being a bit larger than the females.
-They weigh just one to one and one have ounces.
+Adult bodies are six to seven inches long.
+They weigh just over one ounce.
 During the breeding season, the males are brightly colored, with black heads, bright yellow bodies and brownish wing and tail feathers.
 Out of the breeding season the colors are more muted.
-The females have greenish-yellow bodies with the wings and tails being darker.
-The birds have heavy black bills typical of seed eaters.
-They are perching birds with tendons in the legs that lock the toes onto the bird’s perch when the bird crouches down.
-The bird must extend its legs to release its grip.
+Both sexes have red eyes.
+Lifespan is estimated at 15–20 years.